All relationships require work, right?

 Again, with the INTJ communicating their needs honestly to their ISTP partner, the latter will understand how the former needs this intellectual outlet.
 The idealist nature of the INTJ needs exercising as much as the practical nature of the ISTP.

 Equally important is for the INTJ to communicate in an effective manner with their ISTP partner.

 INTJs are known for their disconnected means of communicating, using their intuitive understanding of the topic to draw in threads from multiple areas.

-This will typically confuse the ISTP and make them lose interest.
-The INTJ must learn to communicate in a clear, logical way, outlining their steps coherently.
+This will typically confuse the ISTP personality type and make them lose interest.
+The INTJ must learn to communicate clearly and logically, outlining their steps coherently.

 ISTPs are known more for their hands-on practicality than their ability to construct intricate arguments.

 And lest we forget to emphasize, finally, MBTI testing is great for understanding the people in your life, but not necessarily for choosing them.